earthbound19/Ansible_for_Spotify/README.md

 - multiple playlist definitions and associated playlist manipulation hotkeys?
 - figure out auth and client insantiation better such that it:
   - never crashes if possible
-  - prompts for auth renewal, if possible
-- fix KNOWN ISSUE: the Spotify API seems to routinely reject API authentication, at least the way it's set up here, effectively terminating session/control.
-More likely to happen after hourse of not using the API.
+  - maintians or consistently renews authorization (and/or prompts for auth renewal, if possible), to FIX KNOWN ISSUE: the Spotify API seems to routinely reject API authentication, at least the way it's set up here, effectively terminating session/control.
+More likely to happen after hours of not using the API.
 Possible solutions [here](https://stackoverflow.com/questions/48883731/refresh-token-spotipy).

 # WISH LIST
 Playlist building by advanced control / recommendation / parametric control, for example:
 - Build playlists from recommended songs (by base genre/songs seeds), using multigraphs of desired track attributes and genres over time.
-A sine wave of valence of songs, a constant linear rise of tempo, etc.
+For example, a rising sine wave of valence of songs, a linear rise of songs tempo, etc.
-- Use Spotify's own shuffle logic and user library information to build or extend another playlist: filter all liked tracks from a playlist into a temporary list, set shuffle mode, and append everything from the queue to the end of another playlist.
+- Use Spotify's own shuffle logic and user library information to build or extend another playlist: filter all tracks in a playlist which are also in the "Liked Songs" library (playlist) into a temporary list, set shuffle mode, and append everything from the queue to the end of another playlist.
+   - Similar multigraphing of track attributes to build or extend a playlists that way

 ### See Also
 Things that inspired this: